bertjiazheng/bertjiazheng/README.md

 ### Hi there! 👋

-I'm Jia Zheng, currently a senior research engineer at Manycore Research Institute.
-We are conducting cutting-edge research in computer vision and machine learning.
+I'm Jia Zheng, currently a senior research engineer at Manycore Research Institute, Manycore Tech Inc. We are conducting cutting-edge research in computer vision and machine learning.
 Please drop me an [email](mailto:jiajia@qunhemail.com) with your CV if interested.

 **Resources**